donald-okara/koffee/README.md

 ## 🚀 Getting Started

 ### Step 1: Initialize Koffee
-> As of Koffee v0.1.0, we have a new (Experimental) way to initialize Koffee.
+> As of Koffee v0.1.0, we have a new way to initialize Koffee.

 Wrap your root (or target) layout to configure Koffee in one place — stable across recompositions.